TheaZh/group27-proj3/README.md

 2. Map the original NYC Open Data data set into our INTEGRATED-DATASET file

-	1. We use progreSQL to store all data in a SQL table (i.e. talbe 'table311').
+	a.
+We use progreSQL to store all data in a SQL table (i.e. talbe 'table311').

-	2. Then we create a new table (i.e. table 'table311small') where we select several attributes(i.e. 'Created_Date', 'Complaint_Type', 'Descriptor', Community_Board') that we need.
+	b.
+Then we create a new table (i.e. table 'table311small') where we select several attributes(i.e. 'Created_Date', 'Complaint_Type', 'Descriptor', 'Community_Board') that we need.

-	3. In this table, we eliminate records whose 'Community Board' is '0 Unspecified';
+	c.
+In this table, we eliminate records whose 'Community Board' is '0 Unspecified';

-	4. Generate 'item's and 'Market Busket'.
+	d.
+Generate 'item's and 'Market Busket'.

-	An 'item' is generated as a format of 'Compaint_Type(Descriptor)'.
+	An 'item' is generated as a format of 'Complaint_Type(Descriptor)'.

 	A 'market busket' is consisted of all complaints that happend at the same community in the same day.

-	A 'market busket' is consisted of all 'Complaint_Type(Descriptor)' that happened in the same 'Community_Board' at the same 'Created_Date'.
+That is, let (Created_Date, Community_Board) as the 'transaction id', and the items in this 'transaction' are 'Complaint_Type(Descriptor)'s with the same 'Created_Date' and 'Community_Board'.

-	5. Store all 'market busket's in the INTEGRATED-DATASET.csv file
+	e.
+Store all 'market busket's in the INTEGRATED-DATASET.csv file

 3. INTEGRATED-DATASET file